5j9/wikitextparser/README.rst

 * Localized namespace names are unknown, so for example `[[File:...]]` links are treated as normal wikilinks. `mwparserfromhell` has similar issue, see `#87 <https://github.com/earwig/mwparserfromhell/issues/87>`_ and `#136 <https://github.com/earwig/mwparserfromhell/issues/136>`_.
 As a workaround, `Pywikibot <https://www.mediawiki.org/wiki/Manual:Pywikibot>`_ can be used for determining the namespace.
 * `Linktrails <https://www.mediawiki.org/wiki/Help:Links>`_ are language dependant and are not supported. `Also not supported by mwparserfromhell <https://github.com/earwig/mwparserfromhell/issues/82>`_.
 However given the trail pattern and knowing that ``wikilink.span[1]`` is the ending position of a wikilink, it should be trivial to compute a WikiLink's linktrail.
 * Templates adjacent to *bare* external links, are *not* considered part of the link.
 In reality, this depends on the contents of the template.
 Example: ``parse('http://example.com{{dead link}}').external_links[0].url == 'http://example.com'``
-* If the external link is in brackets, everything until the first space is treated as the url.
+* If an external link is in brackets, everything until the first space is treated as the url.
 Example: ``parse('[http://example.com{{space template}} text]').external_links[0].url == 'http://example.com{{space template}}'``
-* The `tags` method returns anything that looks like an HTML tag while MediaWiki recognizes only a finite number of tags and they are extension-dependent.
+* While MediaWiki recognizes only a finite number of tags and they are extension-dependent, the ``tags`` method returns anything that looks like an HTML tag.
 A configuration option might be added in the future to address this issue.